zlatinb/muwire/README.md

 MuWire is available as a Docker image.
 For more information see the [Docker] page.

+## Reproducible build

+The `zip` distribution of MuWire can be build reproducibly on some systems.
+For more info see the [reproducible build] page.
 ## Translations
 If you want to help translate MuWire, instructions are on the wiki [Translate] page.